What is Records Lifecycle: The Complete Guide

 Spread The Love

-records lifecycle
+Records lifecycle

-The 3 stages of a records lifecycle are:
+The 5 stages of a records lifecycle are:

-1- Creation and/or Receipt
+Stage 1- Creation

-• Compose and send emails
+• Compose and send emails.

 • Creation of any MS office document types such as word, presentations, spreadsheets, etc.

-• Transaction within an enterprise system
+• Transaction within an enterprise system.

-• The receipt of word documents, emails, excels, and so on
+• The receipt of word documents, emails, excels, and so on.

 Records are considered active at this stage.

-2- Distribution & Use
+Stage 2- Distribution & Use

 Destruction can be carried out in a variety of methods, including, but not limited to: